codewithshek/IBM-Intern-Secure-Data-Hiding-in-Image/Readme.md

 Open your browser and navigate to generated custom url like http://localhost:5173/ to start using the secure data hiding tool.

 # 📜 Key Functions
-* - [x] encrypt_message(image, message, password): Encrypts and hides a message within an image using the provided password.
+* encrypt_message(image, message, password): Encrypts and hides a message within an image using the provided password.
-* - [x] decrypt_message(image, password): Decrypts and retrieves the hidden message from an image using the correct password.
+* decrypt_message(image, password): Decrypts and retrieves the hidden message from an image using the correct password.

 # 💡 Future Enhancements
-* - [x] Implement multi-language support.
+- [x] Implement multi-language support.
-* - [x] Add advanced encryption algorithms for enhanced security.
+- [x] Add advanced encryption algorithms for enhanced security.
-* - [x] Develop a mobile application for on-the-go encryption and decryption.
+- [x] Develop a mobile application for on-the-go encryption and decryption.

 # 🤝: Contributing
 Feel free to fork and submit pull requests.
 Any contributions are welcome!